DETROIT - The Detroit Red Wings just keep finding ways to win at the Stanley Cup.

 Evgeni Malkin replied for Pittsburgh, which will look to rebound on home ice starting with Game 3 on Tuesday night.

 Even though the Penguins are trailing the Wings 2-0 in the Stanley Cup final for the second straight spring, the similarities between the series end there.
 Pittsburgh outshot the Wings in both games this time around and arguably deserved a victory here - if not two.

-A series of unlucky breaks, timely saves from Osgood and non-calls from the referees kept Pittsbugh from the win column.
+A series of unlucky breaks, timely saves from Osgood and non-calls from the referees kept it from happening.

 It was the first time since 1955 that Stanley Cup games were played on back-to-back nights and some of the fatigue showed early on.